Azure/iot-hub-device-update/README.md

 ## Onboarding Requirements

 Please fill this [2-min onboarding form](https://aka.ms/aduearlyaccessform) before you start using the early access to ensure that we can set up the right preview environments for you.
+Once you do this, you can access the early access Azure Portal [here](https://portal.azure.com/?feature.adu=true&feature.canmodifystamps=true&Microsoft_Azure_Iothub=tip1&Microsoft_Azure_ADU_Diagnostic=true)

 ## Documentation